|

 - CASSIAN:

-Derived from Roman Cassius, possibly
+A derivative of Roman Latin Cassius, possibly

 meaning "empty, hollow."